mtricht/tricht.eu/content/post/migrating-homelab-to-a-kubernetes-cluster-using-talos.md

 ## Migrating docker-compose files

-If you’re transitioning from `docker-compose`, Talos supports the migration process with Kompose, a tool for converting docker compose files into Kubernetes manifests.
+If you’re transitioning from `docker-compose`, [Kompose](https://kompose.io/) is a tool for converting docker compose files into Kubernetes manifests.

 1. **Install Kompose**
    ```bash